 Top things to know when paddling on Chichester Canal.

-There is a large Canal boat that runs trips several times per day.
-When you see the boat, move into the side to give it plenty of room to pass.
-The boat drivers are very friendly and used to paddlers and this etiquette ensures a good relationship is maintained.
+There is a large Canal boat that runs trips several times per day, as well as working parties; these have right of way.
+When you see the boats, move into the side to give them plenty of room to pass.
+The boat drivers are friendly and used to paddlers and this etiquette ensures a good relationship is maintained.

 When accessing the water from the pontoons, it is safest to do this by getting onto your knees into the safe position and moving into the middle of the Canal before standing.
 When returning to the pontoons, again drop to your knees before approaching.

 Ensure that pontoons are kept free for launching and recovery.
 These are not for picnics or fishing.
 There are smaller fishing pontoons dotted along the canal.

 Avoid any damage to the canal banks and vegetation.
 Access is via the towpath side only.

 When out paddling, keep an eye out for anglers fishing from the fishing platforms and give their lines a wide berth.
 Sometimes these can be hidden and take paddlers by surprise.

 When inflating and deflating boards around either Hunston or the canal basin during the early mornings, or the evenings, please be mindful of local residents and avoid noisy car pumps and board deflations.
 We recommend purchasing one of these silencers if you are planning to deflate around any residential area.